avatarr05/HyspecSSL/README.md

 # 🌱 GreenHySpectra: A Multi-Source Hyperspectral Dataset for Global Vegetation Trait Prediction

-This repository provides training scripts and baseline experiments for semi-supervised learning on hyperspectral reflectance data.
+This repository provides training scripts and baseline experiments for semi- and self-supervised learning on hyperspectral reflectance data described in this paper (link TBD).
 Implemented methods include:

 - Masked Autoencoders (MAE)
 - Generative Adversarial Networks (SR-GAN)